gSchool/DNA-release-2/03-Phase-2/02-making-work-visible.md

 * type: paragraph
 * id: 0139cccd-eac1-4759-b849-1a8e97b77362
-* title: Making work visible
+* title: !Making work visible
 <!-- * points: [1] (optional, the number of points for scoring as a checkpoint) -->
 <!-- * topics: [python, pandas] (optional the topics for analyzing points) -->